Editorial by Industrial Quick Search

 A cleanroom is a specially designed and configured room that has been constructed to eliminate dust particulates and atmospheric contaminants.
 They are commonly used for scientific research, pharmaceutical production, and other industries that produce products that can be damaged by unsanitary or polluted conditions.

-The classification of a cleanroom is determined by the amount of particulate matter (PM), a descriptor for particles and liquids in the air, it has per cubic meter.
-The air we breathe has about 35 million particles in a cubic meter with an estimated size of 0.5 μm, micrometers or one millionth of a meter.
+The classification of a cleanroom is based on the concentration of particulate matter (PM) in the air, which includes both particles and liquids per cubic meter.
+For comparison, the air we breathe typically contains about 35 million particles per cubic meter, with each particle being approximately 0.5 micrometers (μm) in size, or one-millionth of a meter.

-Cleanrooms are classified by the International Organization of Standards (ISO) that uses a grading system of ISO 1, for extremely clean, to ISO 9, satisfactorily clean.
-The determination of the classification is decided by the size and numbers of particles in the room's air.
+Cleanrooms are classified by the International Organization for Standardization (ISO) using a grading system that ranges from ISO 1, representing the highest level of cleanliness, to ISO 9, indicating a less stringent level of cleanliness.
+The classification is based on the size and concentration of particles present in the air within the cleanroom.

-The United States classification system for cleanrooms was Federal Standard 209E published by the Institute of Environmental Sciences and Technology (IEST) in 1963.
-The IEST used a classification system that ran from Class 1, an ISO 3 class, to Class 100,000, an ISO 8 classification.
-Though several countries still use the IEST system, it was formally retired in 2001 as being obsolete.
+The United States used Federal Standard 209E for cleanroom classification, which was published by the Institute of Environmental Sciences and Technology (IEST) in 1963.
+This system ranged from Class 1, equivalent to ISO 3, to Class 100,000, equivalent to ISO 8.
+Although several countries continue to use the IEST system, it was officially retired in 2001 due to its obsolescence.

-For many years, scientists, engineers, and designers had attempted to create an uncontaminated atmosphere but failed due to problems with uncontrollable particles and airflow.
-In 1960, Physicist Willis Whitfield developed a filtration system that led to the development of the modern cleanroom.
+For many years, scientists, engineers, and designers struggled to create a contaminant-free environment due to issues with uncontrollable particles and airflow.
+In 1960, physicist Willis Whitfield developed a groundbreaking filtration system that paved the way for the modern cleanroom.

 Cleanrooms are used by specialized industries, such as pharmaceutical, biotech, semiconductors, laboratories, microchip producers, and photovoltaic.
 Any manufacturing process requiring strictly controlled production and product handling will have some form of cleanroom.
 The nature and delicacy of a product determines the level of cleanroom required.

-The requirements for a cleanroom begin with staff protection, who wear protective clothing and accessories to prevent contamination.
-Those specialized items are made from a synthetic material that is wear and tear resistant and are used only once.
-Anything that enters the cleanroom has to be specially classified and approved down to the smallest detail.
+The requirements for a cleanroom start with ensuring staff protection.
+Personnel must wear protective clothing and accessories designed to prevent contamination.
+These items, typically made from durable synthetic materials, are intended for single-use only.
+Additionally, everything that enters the cleanroom must be meticulously classified and approved, with attention to even the smallest details.

-Cleanrooms do not have any furniture, and all surfaces are free of bolts, nuts, visible joints, or any place that may collect dust particles.
-Equipment and surfaces are smooth and highly polished usually made of plastic or high grade stainless steel.
-The design and construction of cleanrooms is minimalistic and uncomplicated.
+Cleanrooms are designed without traditional furniture.
+Their surfaces are free from bolts, nuts, visible joints, or any features that could trap dust particles.
+Equipment and surfaces are smooth, highly polished, and typically made from plastic or high-grade stainless steel.
+The overall design and construction of cleanrooms are intentionally minimalistic and straightforward to minimize contamination risks.

 Cleanrooms are very expensive to maintain and construct with an average cost between $100 to $150 per square foot.
 A ten foot by ten foot cleanroom, about the size of a small bedroom, has a cost of $10,000 to $15,000, which can be lower or higher depending on the air control system and instrumentation.

-During the COVID-19 scare of 2020, cleanrooms were and are an essential part of the treatment process.
-Since their inception in 1960, cleanrooms have found use in several industries, including some that may seem a bit unexpected.
-Below is a description of some of the uses of cleanrooms.
+During the COVID-19 pandemic in 2020, cleanrooms proved to be an essential component in the treatment and research processes.
+Since their development in 1960, cleanrooms have been utilized across various industries, including some that might be surprising.
+Below, you'll find a description of several applications of cleanrooms.

 Isolation Rooms for Hospitals

-Isolation rooms require negative pressure to prevent contaminates from sneezing, coughing, or breathing from traveling from one room to another.
-These unique rooms have been designed by the collaboration of healthcare workers and cleanroom engineers.
-They have an alarm to detect pressure loss, hands free showers and toilets, and no circulating air.
+These unique rooms have been designed by the collaboration of healthcare workers and clean room engineers.
+They have alarms to detect pressure loss, hands free showers and toilets, and no circulating air.
 They use high efficiency particulate air (HEPA) filters that are designed to remove dust, pollen, mold, bacteria, and any particles that are 0.3 µm.

 Semiconductor and Microelectronic